About Public Health Act funerals

 A cremation service will be arranged to take place at either Rowley Regis Crematorium or Sandwell Valley Crematorium.
 A coffin will be provided along with an officiant to conduct the funeral service.
 Music, prayer, hymns, etc. may also be included.
 However, flowers and memorials will not.

-Family and friends may attend the funeral service but will have no choice as to where and when it is held.
-Following the cremation, the cremated remains will be scattered within the Garden of Remembrance on the same site as where the cremation took place.
+Family and friends may attend the funeral service.
+Following the cremation, the ashes will be scattered within the Garden of Remembrance on the same site as where the cremation took place unless there is an expressed wish.

 Estate administration